ZONE 0

 Fencing Materials NOT Compliant for Zone 0

-❌ Most Composite Fencing (Typically only rated up to Class B)
+❌ Composite Fencing (Typically only rated up to Class B)

 zone 0 gallery